 Government House, also known as Fernberg, is Queensland's premier heritage home and the working residence of the Governor of Queensland.

 Free public tours are held on the first Thursday of the month at 2pm.
-Tickets for the tour on 5 December tour can be booked here.
+Tours recommence on 6 February 2020.
 See the FAQs below for more information.

 Take a guided tour of the House, including the Dining Room, Drawing Room, Small Sitting Room, Investiture Room and The Spouses’ Gallery, and enjoy the extensive art collection on display, including works on loan from the Queensland Art Gallery | Gallery of Modern Art and the Royal Collection Trust.

 From the original villa built for German-born merchant Johann Heussler in 1865 to today’s contemporary Government House, the story of Fernberg is inextricably linked to the history and people of Queensland.

 For school and community group tours go here.

 Location: Government House is at 168 Fernberg Road, Paddington.

 Duration: The tour takes about 40 minutes, and guests should arrive no earlier than 15 minutes prior to commencement.